 William Semmes “Bleu” Evans (May 18th, 1950)

-Recording Engineer/Producer and Recording Studio Acoustic Designer.
-Member of The Louisiana Music Hall of Fame.
+Recording Engineer/Producer and Recording Studio Acoustic Designer and now a Member of The Louisiana Music Hall of Fame.

 These artists represent numerous multi-platinum records that were produced at Studio in the Country.
 They include classic platinum albums by Kansas: “Masque”, “Leftoverture”, and “Point of Know Return”.